usnistgov/O-RAN-Testbed-Automation/README.md

 The automation tool can be used in virtual machines and physical machines with the minimum system requirements listed below.
 More details on the build options, including the configuration of physical hardware and individual software components are described in the report [[1]][nist-tn].

 ### Minimum System Requirements
-- **Operating System**: Linux distributions based on Ubuntu 20, Ubuntu 22, and Ubuntu 24 are supported.
+- **Operating System**: Linux distributions based on Ubuntu 20.04 LTS, Ubuntu 22.04 LTS, and Ubuntu 24.04 LTS are supported.
-  - _Recommendation: Linux Mint 22, based on Ubuntu 24._
+  - _Recommendation: Linux Mint 22, based on Ubuntu 24.04 LTS._
 - **Hard Drive Storage**: Must be `≥ 35` GB.
 - **Base Memory/RAM**: Must be `≥ 6000` MB.
 - **Number of Processors**: Must be `≥ 2` processors.